What is International Librarianship? What is Comparative Librarianship? How are they related?

-A general article on librarianship as an international profession, published in August 2009 in the special IFLA Congress issue of Biblioteche Oggi.
+A general article on librarianship as an international profession, was published in August 2009 in the special IFLA Congress issue of Biblioteche Oggi.

-During the past year I have become interested in the conceptual and methodological aspects of comparative librarianship.
+During the past few years I have become interested in the conceptual and methodological aspects of comparative librarianship.
 In a conference paper on internationalization of LIS education I included a large section on research method for comparative librarianship.

 Important journals in international and comparative librarianship